2010 Tuvalu A-Division

 The 2010 Tuvalu A-Division was the tenth season of association football competition.
 The league was won by Nauti FC for the fourth consecutive time and the fifth time overall.
-For the 2010 season, the league was named the Funafuti League.
+For the 2010 season, the Tuvalu A-Division was named the Funafuti League.

+Tuvalu A-Division competition

+The competition takes place at the 1,500-capacity Tuvalu Sports Ground in Funafuti, this is the only football field in Tuvalu.
+The football clubs are based on the communities of the 8 major islands of Tuvalu, with the rivalry between these 8 teams being maintained by each having a ‘home’ island.